Ankle Fracture Open Reduction and Internal Fixation

 Most people do very well with ORIF for their ankle fracture.
 But some rare complications

-do occasionally happen.
+can happen.
 Possible complications include:

-There is also a risk that the fracture won’t heal properly, and you’ll need to repeat
+There's also a risk that the fracture won’t heal properly, and you’ll need to repeat

 Your own risk of complications may vary according to your age, how and where your